rhosen/jscalc/README.md

 ## About
 A calculator written in html, css, javascript, bootstrap and jquery.
-Use calcWithComma.js if you want the numbers to be formatted with comma.
+Use calcWithComma.js if you want the numbers to be comma formatted.

 # Demo